MrHedmad/kerblam/README.md

   data in the blob itself.
   Can also be used to just export the output data that the pipeline produces for sharing with others or for usage in writing reports/papers.
-- :construction: `kerblam run` copies your project to a temporary directory, clones your `makefile`s and `dockerfiles` appropriately, builds a docker container and runs your analysis there.
+- :white_check_mark: `kerblam run` executes the analysis for you, by choosing your `makefile`s and `dockerfiles` appropriately and building docker containers as needed.
-  Optionally, allows test data to be used instead of real data, in order to test your pipelines.
+  Optionally, allows test data or alternative data to be used instead of real data, in order to test your pipelines.
 - :pushpin: `kerblam ignore` can edit your `.gitignore` file by adding files, folders and GitHub's recommended ignores for specific languages in just one command.
 - :pushpin: `kerblam link` can be used to move your `data` folder in some other place,